BISWAJIT2R/Java_INTERNSHIP_IN_4_MONTH/README.md

 This my last chance to get my dream job in a big comapny
 # In the part one, we learnt about of flowchart
 Flow chart are nothing.
 It is use to represent Problem's in diagram.

+sum of 2 Number
+# Pseudo code
+# Input number, a & b
+# calculate the sum, a + b
+# return the sum